Skip to main content

 To use this template:

-4. Deploy the stack
+6. Deploy the stack.

 Option 2: Manual Setup

-If you prefer manual configuration, you can create the required IAM role and policies yourself:
+If you prefer manual configuration, you can create the required IAM role and policies yourself.

-To create the role:
+To create the role

-1. Navigate to the IAM console
+1. Navigate to the IAM console -> Roles.

-5. Under An AWS Account select Another AWS account and enter our account ID: 992382634011 AWS Role Step 1
+4. Select Another AWS account and enter our account ID: 992382634011.
+AWS Role Step 1

 Role Policies